code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 In general, errors that need to be handled fall into three categories (that I decided to call "the Error Management Trio"): data validation, transient errors, and faults.

-Data validation focuses on the data used across the system, particularly the data you don't control.
+**Data Validation** focuses on the data used across the system, particularly the **data you don't control**.

-Transient errors occur when the application's overall status or its dependencies temporarily change to an invalid state.
+**Transient Errors** occur when the application's overall status or its dependencies **temporarily** change to an invalid state.

-Faults are errors that take down the whole application, and you cannot recover immediately.
+**Faults** are errors that take down the whole application, and you cannot recover immediately.

 The Trio does not take into account "errors" that are not properly errors: null values, queries that do not return any value, and so on.
-These are all legitimate statuses that represent that lack of values but are not errors that have architectural relevance.
+These, in my opinion, are all legitimate statuses that represent that lack of values but are not errors that have architectural relevance.

 ![The Error Management Trio schema](./error-management-trio.png)

 ## Data Validation: the first defence against invalid status

-The Data Validation category focuses on ensuring that relevant data is in a valid status.
+The Data Validation category focuses on **ensuring that relevant data is in a valid status**.

-In particular, it aims at ensuring that data coming from external sources (for example, from the Body in an incoming HTTP request or from the result of a query on the database) is both syntactically and logically valid.
+In particular, it aims at ensuring that data coming **from external sources** (for example, from the Body in an incoming HTTP request or from the result of a query on the database) is both syntactically and logically valid.

 Suppose that the messages we receive from the queue are in the following format: